Conformal Prediction: a Unified Review of Theory and New Challenges: Introduction

 \section{Introduction}

-At the beginning of the third millennium, a new method of prediction with confidence, called Conformal Prediction (CP), was introduced and developed.
-It allows to produce prediction sets with the guaranteed error rate, exclusively under the simple i.i.d. assumption of the sample.
-Reliable estimation of prediction confidence is a significant challenge in both machine learning and statistics, and the promising results generated by CP have resulted in further extensions of the original conformal framework.
-The increasing amount of real-world problems where robust predictions are needed had yielded a plethora of new articles where CP is used.
+In the the latest 25 years, a new method of prediction with confidence, called Conformal Prediction (CP), was introduced and developed.
+CP allows to produce prediction sets with the guaranteed error rate, exclusively under the simple i.i.d. assumption of the sample.
+Reliable estimation of prediction confidence is a significant challenge in both machine learning and statistics, and the promising results generated by CP have generated further extensions of the original conformal framework.
+The increasing amount of real-world problems where robust predictions are needed is testified by the multitude of scientific works where CP is used.

 In a nutshell, conformal prediction uses past experience in order to determine precise levels of confidence in new predictions.
 Using \cite{gammerman1998learning}'s words in the very first work on the topic, it is ``a practical measure of the evidence found in support of that prediction''.
 In order to do this, it estimates how ``unusual'' a potential example looks with respect to the previous ones.
 Prediction regions are generated plainly by including the examples that have quite ordinary values, or better those ones that are not very unlikely.
 Conformal algorithms are proven to be always valid: the actual confidence level is the nominal one, without requiring any specific assumption on the distribution of the data except for the i.i.d. assumption.
 There are many conformal predictors for any particular prediction problem, whether it is a classification problem or a regression problem.
 Indeed, we can construct a conformal predictor from any method for scoring the similarity (conformity, as it is called) of a new example with respect to the old ones.
 For this reason, it can be used with any statistical and machine learning algorithm.
 Efficient performances let to understand the growing interest on the topic over the last few years.